Content warning: descriptions of sexual torture, including to minors

 In early 2019 South Korea, reports emerged about the existence of a sexual blackmail ring whose leaders forced young girls and women to send sexual video selfies.
 Then, men shared the material in online chat groups on the encrypted messaging Telegram app.

 It is estimated that around 260,000 men have attended 56 such chat groups.
 Some of the “Nth Rooms” are free to enter, some require admission fees that run up to $1,500 dollars.

-At the time my article was published, national and international media, the South Korean police force, as well as the South Korean government had been largely ignoring the case, despite a petition signed by 200,000 people calling for international investigation.
+At the time my article was being published, national and international media, the South Korean police force, as well as the South Korean government had been largely ignoring the case, despite a petition signed by 200,000 people called for international investigation.

 This silence was shocking—not only did Nth Room concern girl children made into sexual slaves, the youngest being nine years old, but many victims were forced to mutilate or torture themselves on camera or were gang-raped.

 However, I am glad to say there have been developments, some of which could be considered good.